 - potential impact of the proposed research on the field as a whole, as well as its potential to galvanize, change, and/or revolutionize lupus research or treatment

-The Research Narrative should not be considered as a grant application, but should describe the applicantís unique insight and its potential impact on lupus.
+The Research Narrative should not be considered as a grant application, but should describe the applicant's unique insight and its potential to move lupus research forward.
 The Research Narrative should be a stand-alone document and cannot include any web links to additional materials.
 Appendices will not be accepted.

 In addition to the Research Narrative, the Candidate should also submit a complete CV.
 Two blind letters in support of the Candidate (from people other than the Nominator) must also be solicited by the Candidate, and each must be submitted directly via proposalCENTRAL by the individual writing each letter.
 The application will not be considered complete without the two blind letters in support of the Candidate.